MichaelMiles/a1m0le_stego/README.md

     * all output files will be in the `output` folder (`build/output`).

 ## Update History
-Nov.
-8th, 2018: naive version works on hidding image or executables in another image. size is still limited to 8x.
+**Nov.
+8th, 2018**: naive version works on hidding image or executables in another image. size is still limited to 8x.

-Nov.
-9th, 2018: The original file's name can be prevsered now (no need to provide it during extraction).
+**Nov.
+9th, 2018**: The original file's name can be prevsered now (no need to provide it during extraction).
 Also added the input/output folder.

-Nov.
-10th, 2018: Added functionality to see how much o the image is used to map data.
+**Nov.
+10th, 2018**: Added functionality to see how much o the image is used to map data.

+**Nov.
+10th, 2018**: The size limit has gone down to 3x (100KB data in 300KB image)